Jean-Michel Frank: Career

 In 1932, Jean-Pierre Guerlain commissioned Frank to design his new apartment on Avenue Hoche.
 The apartment contained of a selection of works by Frank including a pair of chairs made from oak and leather and a set of side chairs in a restrained Louis XVI style.
 His search for lines, curves, and mixing of materials lead him to Nelson Rockefeller's lavish Fifth Avenue apartment in New York in 1937.
 Nelson Rockefeller was one of the most legendary and wealthy public figures in the United States at the time.
 The Rockefeller living room included expensive furnishings, Aubusson rugs, armchairs, and 13 meters of green and white handwoven French silk.

-"Reports from refugees about the persecution of homosexuals and Jews prompted Jean-Michel Frank to leave Paris in 1940.
-By way of Lisbon, he emigrated to Buenos Aires..."
+He decided to leave Paris in 1940 after the Nazi invasion and received a visa to pass through Lisbon from Aristides de Sousa Mendes, the Portuguese consul in Bordeaux and travelled to Lisbon together with William (Thad) Lovett, who also received a visa from Sousa Mendes.
+While there they met Salvador Dali and Elsa Schiaparelli who mentions him in her autobiography.
+He later emigrated to Buenos Aires via Lisbon.

 In Argentina, Jean-Michel Frank worked with his old friend and business associate, Ignacio Pirovano, on several private and commercial projects.
 Jean-Michel Frank kept his private apartment in Buenos Aires on the top floor of the company of which he was the artistic director in Argentina.
 This building was located on the corner of Florida Street and Marcelo T. De Alvear Avenue.
 He also visited many of his clients in Buenos Aires including the Born family, whose mansion in the northern suburbs of Buenos Aires was one of his many important projects.

 Frank's pursuit of simple forms can also be seen in lighting designs.
 Frank's lights were classic-modern combined with exotic, textured materials, such as plaster, mica, obsidian, vellum, and terracotta.
 The "Block Lamp" is an example of his innovation by covering a rectangular block with a grid of mica sheets, an old technique from Roman artisans.
 The "X" lamp was composed of metal, wood, and terracotta in its raw, unglazed state.
 Alberto Giacometti collaborated with Frank in the making of terracotta objects like floor lamps, vases, candle holders, and table lamps.